Odious Mortem

 Odious Mortem is an American death metal band from San Francisco/Santa Cruz, California, United States.
-The band is currently signed to Willowtip Records.
+The band is signed to Willowtip Records.
 Odious Mortem has released three studio albums, through Unique Leader Records and Willowtip Records, as well as an independently released demo in 2003.

 Style

-Odious Mortem's musical style features technically complex, down-tuned guitars and relentless pummeling drum work.
-Lyrical themes include humanity, the Earth, drugs, psychosis, greed, fear, suffering, society, annihilation, human consciousness, and the collapse of civilization.
+Odious Mortem features technically complex, down-tuned guitars and pummeling drum work.
+Lyrics include humanity, the Earth, drugs, psychosis, greed, fear, suffering, society, annihilation, human consciousness, and the collapse of civilization.

 Biography

-Odious Mortem was formed in 2000 in Encinitas, California by KC Howard (drums), David Siskin (guitar), and Dan Eggers (guitar, vocals).
-In 2003, Odious Mortem recorded and independently released a demo, Gestation of Worms, which led to a deal with Unique Leader Records.
+KC Howard (drums), David Siskin (guitar), and Dan Eggers (guitar, vocals) formed Odious Mortem in 2000 in Encinitas, California.
+In 2003, Odious Mortem recorded and self-released the demo Gestation of Worms, which led to a deal with Unique Leader Records.
 The band recorded their debut album, Devouring The Prophecy, with engineer Matt Sotelo of Decrepit Birth, in March 2004 at Legion Studios in Santa Cruz, CA. It was released on February 8, 2005.

-In 2004, KC Howard joined death metal band Decrepit Birth as a full-time member.
-In November 2006, after their "Bloodletting North America" tour with Deeds of Flesh, Odious Mortem completed work on their second album and headed into Castle Ultimate Studios in Oakland, California to record new material.
+In 2004, Howard joined death metal band Decrepit Birth full time.
+In November 2006, after their "Bloodletting North America" tour with Deeds of Flesh, Odious Mortem completed work on their second album and entered Castle Ultimate Studios in Oakland, California to record new material.
 The resulting album, Cryptic Implosion, was released on April 24, 2007.
 Also in 2007, the band played at the Maryland Deathfest.

 Other projects

-Dan Eggers, Joel Horner, and KC Howard were members of Decrepit Birth until 2010, and Anthony Trapani recently joined the death metal outfit Severed Savior.
-David Siskin is playing jungle and drum & bass music under the alias Warbreaker.
+Eggers, Horner, and Howard were members of Decrepit Birth until 2010, and Anthony Trapani joined death metal band Severed Savior.
+David Siskin plays jungle and drum & bass under the alias Warbreaker.